nashdelta/coAlignments/README.md

-# hostVirus
+# coAlignments
-## This is a step-by-step guide for generating the hostVirus coevolution results.
+## This is a step-by-step guide for generating host-virus or virus-virus coevolutionary signatures.
 Original code written for this project is contained in the repository but preexisting NCBI or Koonin group resources are not.

-## First retrieve host-protein, virus-protein targets from the STRING interaction db.
+## Retrieval of host-protein, virus-protein targets from the STRING interaction db.

-First download the STRING protein-protein interaction [database](http://viruses.string-db.org/cgi/download.pl?UserId=D8Isj3SrFhq7&sessionId=JIsh1R8qrtbm) with the link, "protein.links.v10.5.txt.gz".
+Download the STRING protein-protein interaction [database](http://viruses.string-db.org/cgi/download.pl?UserId=D8Isj3SrFhq7&sessionId=JIsh1R8qrtbm) with the link, "protein.links.v10.5.txt.gz".
 In February 2020 it was about 650 million lines with three fields: protein1, protein2, and score.
 Score is an integer.
 Proteins are of the form taxID.proteinID.
 Note "proteinID" can take a variety of forms.

-## Remove rows corresponding to "self-interactions", the vast majority
+### Remove rows corresponding to "self-interactions", the vast majority

 Run the MATLAB script [readSTRINGdb.m](readSTRINGdb.m) to get the [binaryInteract.mat](binaryInteract.mat) cell with five fields: taxID and ProteinID split plus the score.
 Only rows corresponding to pairs with two different taxID's are recorded (i.e. pairs within a given organism are excluded).
 Note that "binaryInteract" saves the original information row-for-row from the STRING download wherever the taxID are different in columns 1&2.
 It turns out that STRING allows for dupilicated rows insensitive to order. i.e if the order of columns 1 and 2 doesn't matter some rows are not unique.

-## Get taxonomy library
+### Get taxonomy library

 [readSTRINGdb.m](readSTRINGdb.m) also returns a text file, allTaxID.txt.
 Take that file and run: